Zaxeli/state_channel_xo/README.md

 *Player 1 and Player 2 may either be Host or Challenger.*

 ![victory protocol](./res/victory.jpg)

+## Escrow Redemption:

+At the beginning of the game, both players submit the hash digest of their personal nonces [```hash(playerNonce)```].
+When a player wins, the opponent should then hand over their nonce to the winner via the playerWinAck message who can then present this to the smart contract in order to redeem the escrow value.
+Therefore, the extra confirmation for victory is required in order to exchange the nonce from the loser to the winner.

+## Dispute settlement:

+*(This section is currently unimplemented and requires further development.)*

+The general idea is that if there is a dispute, a player may ask the contract to release the funds to the player unless the other player responds by advancing the game.

+In the current implementation, it is assumed that no disputes occur and both players play in good faith (optimistic scenario) and all games end in a victory for someone.

 ## Instructions on how to play (or run):